 "At this level, the index remains consistent with ... growth in the third quarter of between 1.5 percent and 2 percent," Dales said in an email to clients.

 The manufacturing index typically needs to fall to about 43 to suggest the broader economy is shrinking, according to the ISM.
-Still, growth at or below 2 percent is not enough to significantly lower the unemployment rate, which was 8.3 percent in July.

 And the slight decline in manufacturing activity also makes it more likely the Federal Reserve will take steps at its meeting next week to boost economic growth, Dales said.